Learn about the multi-disciplinary aspects of urban air mobility (UAM) vehicle design, performance and control.

 Top UAM experts to gather in 2022

-The Delft International Conference on Urban Air Mobility (DICUAM 2022), organized by TU Delft in collaboration with Dassault Systèmes, NLR, LILIUM and PAL-V, will gather specialists from several domains to discuss the scientific and technological challenges for eVTOL vehicles.
-During this three-day event in March 2022, experts will discuss topics such as safety, traffic management, urban operations, regulations, and societal acceptance issues.
+The Delft International Conference on Urban Air Mobility (DICUAM 2022), organized by TU Delft in collaboration with Dassault Systèmes, NLR, LILIUM, Walle and PAL-V, will gather specialists from several domains to discuss the scientific and technological challenges for eVTOL vehicles.
+During this three-day event in March 22-24, 2022, experts will discuss topics such as safety, traffic management, urban operations, regulations, and societal acceptance issues.
 As a participant of this course you will be entitled to a 50% discount on the conference fee.

 Is this course for you?